theRenard/Blog/docs/articles/cocos-creator/fundamentals/five-ways-to-move-in-cocos-creator/index.md

 ---
-title: Cocos Creator
-titleTemplate: Five ways to move an element in Cocos Creator
+title: Five ways to move an element in Cocos Creator
 description: Five ways to move an element in Cocos Creator
 Author: Daniele Tabanella
 head: